 Contented Involvement.
 The person you’re caring for doesn’t need to be happy all the time.
 If they have moments of joy or moments of contented involvement like petting the dog, folding towels, something that gives them purpose, you’ve done your job.

 Purpose.
 Having a sense of fulfillment.
-Even if we have dementia regardless of stage we don’t lose the need to have purpose in life.
+Even if we have dementia regardless of the stage we don’t lose the need to have a purpose in life.
 Making up tasks might be a way to help them have fulfillment.
-Peeling vegetable, emptying the dishwasher, whatever they can do, let them do it.
+Peeling vegetables, emptying the dishwasher, whatever they can do, let them do it.

 Listening to this episode will be quite beneficial to caregivers.
 It will help alleviate stress and frustration.